jjvanzon/Circular-Language-Spec/constructs-drafts/ancestry-terms.md

 Terms for containment are analogous to the terms for *ancestry*.

-I will mention all the terms around this analogy at a glance.
+I might mention all the terms around this analogy at a glance.

 *Deeper* objects, the smaller, contained symbols, are called *ancestors*, because they are the elements that *higher* objects are composed of.
 Deeper objects are also called *lower* objects, analogous to lower species, that are less composite.
 Higher objects are called *descendants*, because they are *derived* of deeper objects and *inherit* from them.
 For that, containers are also called *derived objects* or *derived types*.